3MAH/simcoon/docs/installation.rst

 Next, download the Simcoon sources in the github repository of Simcoon_
 .. _Simcoon : https://github.com/3MAH/simcoon
-Unzip the content in a folder and modify the Install.sh source file to look after you conda environnement path:
+Unzip the content in a folder

-anacondaloc=/path/to/anaconda/anaconda3/envs/scientific

 The last step is to run the installation script: